SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/PARAMETERS.md

 ### Json parameters to be specified for each gym environment
-It is important for the selection of parameters that the input to the gaussian processes are normalized between 0 and 1.
+It is important for the selection of parameters to note that the input to the gaussian processes and the points in memory are normalized between 0 and 1.
 Also, the gaussian processes predict changes in states and not states directly.

 - gp_init: initial values of the hyperparameters of the gaussian processes